 We visit some of the best Barbados restaurants as well as some of the best down to earth local hideaways and rum shops during our recent villa inspection trip.
 On your journey with us, you will get a balance between elegant, upscale dining and local eateries where you can experience fine dining and real Bajan culture and atmosphere.
-Then there is “in-villa dining” at some of the top houses for rent in Barbados.
+Then there is “in-villa dining” at some of the top villas in Barbados.
 We hope our guide will help you experience the best food in Barbados and will assist you in having the best culinary experience while you are on the island.

 The restaurants in Barbados just keep getting better and better and dining out is one of the best things to do in Barbados.

 The Best Restaurants in Barbados

 Here are, in no particular order, the restaurants in Barbados that i consider to be the best.